-The district's written exposure control plan for bloodborne pathogens shall contain at least the following components: (8 CCR 5193(e); 29 CFR 1910.1030)
+The district's written exposure control plan for bloodborne pathogens shall contain at least the following components: (8 CCR 5193; 29 CFR 1910.1030)

-- 1. A determination of which employees have occupational exposure to blood or other potentially infectious materials, which The district's exposure determination shall be made without regard to the employees use of personal protective equipment and shall include a list of: - a.
+- 1. A determination of which employees have occupational exposure to blood or other potentially infectious materials, which shall be made without regard to employees' use of personal protective equipment and shall include a list of: - a.
 All job classifications in which all employees have occupational exposure - b.
 Job classifications in which some employees have occupational exposure - c.
 All tasks and procedures, or groups of closely related tasks and procedures, in which occupational exposure occurs and which are performed by employees listed in item #1b above